The Proof You Keep

 Both of these are rentals.

 In 2026, the smartest enterprise AI buyers — the ones with regulated workloads, long product cycles, and serious procurement teams — are walking away from rentals.
-They're walking away with the weights.
+They are walking away with exportable proof of what was reviewed, approved, and delivered.

 Why Now